Subelliptic Gevrey spaces: Subelliptic Gevrey spaces on compact Lie Groups

-\end{proposition} Note that the boundedness of the higher order Riesz transform $R_\alpha$ on $SU(2)$ is already known, see \cite{ER1999} and the discussion in Section \ref{REM:oppImplication}.
+Note that the boundedness of the higher order Riesz transform $R_I$ on $SU(2)$ is already known, see \cite{ER1999} and the discussion in Section \ref{REM:oppImplication}.
 Our result above shows an estimate for the operator norms of these operators, more precisely the fact that they are uniformly bounded with respect to the order $\alpha$.

-Proposition \ref{PR:SU2Riesz} will be proved in the next section.
+\begin{remark} The proof of Proposition \ref{PR:SU2Riesz} uses the representation theory of $SU(2)$, or more precisely of its Lie algebra.
+Hence, it follows that the results in Proposition \ref{PR:SU2Riesz} and Theorem \ref{thm_{su2}} also hold for the group $G=SO(3)\sim SU(2)/\{\pm I\}$. \end{remark}